-The multi-annual work programme 2024-2026, together with the annual programme 2024 have been planned and prepared following the principles of the intervention log-ic.
-In addition, the work programme was prepared reflecting the conclusions of the SPD 2024 Workshop held with the Management Board in June 2022.
+The draft multi-annual work programme 2025-2027, together with the annual programme 2025 have been planned and prepared following the principles of the intervention logic.
+In addition, the work programme was prepared reflecting the conclusions of the SPD 2025 Workshop held with the Management Board in June 2023.

-The year 2024 will be an important milestone for our Authority activities, as also it marks the fifth year since the start of the Agency's Authority activities according to the technical pillar of the 4th Railway Package.
-The Agency has now gained significant experience in running the tasks related to its Authority role, as well as in forecasting their volume to the best extent possible, considering the challenges of a moving macroeconomic context.
+The year 2025 will also be an important milestone for our Authority activities, as it marks the sixth year since the start of the Agency's Authority activities according to the technical pillar of the 4th Railway Package.
+The Agency has significant experience in running the tasks related to its Authority role, as well as in forecasting their volume to the best extent possible.
 However, the volatility of the applications and their volumes can still greatly differ from one year to the other, which renders the planning of activities and the detailed forecast of revenues somewhat complex.
 The Agency will continue to monitor this aspect closely and to apply its agile management of these tasks.
-In addition, it is important to note that the Agency has reached an increasingly higher maturity level with the processing of authorisation and certification tasks, which provides for a higher efficiency in their delivery.
+In addition, it is important to note that the Agency has reached an increasingly higher maturity level with the processing of authorisation and certification tasks, which has a potential for driving a higher efficiency in their delivery.

-The Agency will also continue to reinforce its efficiency and effectiveness for this multiannual work programme.
-In 2022 already, the Agency's Management Board adopted the Strengthening Plan and its subsequent action plan prepared by the Agency in close cooperation with the European Commission, highlighting the critical importance of areas of works such as: TSIs and national rules clean up, ERTMS, CSM ASLP, the monitoring of NSAs and NoBos, as well as data and digitalization.
+In addition, in 2025, the Agency will move its the second half of the implementation of the Strengthening Action Plan, highlighting the critical importance of areas of works such as: TSIs and national rules clean up, ERTMS, CSM ASLP, the monitoring of NSAs and NoBos, as well as data and digitalization.
 As a result, the Agency received an increase of 12 temporary agent posts (TAs) starting in 2023, which should be entirely covered through the Agency's existing stream of revenues.
 The latter represents a significant challenge, especially in the context of a volatile pattern of inflation.
 Continuously, the Agency is making a thorough assessment of its capacity to cover these costs in a sustainable manner until the end of MFF 2021-2027.
-Additionally, the Agency is making sustained efforts for a combined response to the resourcing challenge by increasing the direct utilisation of its resources, both in terms of budget and FTEs.
+This is duly reflected in the current first SPD 2025 draft, which will be updated as more data becomes available on the various assumptions before the expected vote in November 2024.